GEP and the General Data Protection Regulation — What Our Clients Should Know

 The GDPR will require many organizations to create a Data Protection Officer (DPO) position.
 Such organizations include public authorities, except for courts acting in their judicial capacity, or those in the private sector where a) a controller is processing operations that require regular and systematic monitoring of the data subjects, or b) where certain special categories of data are being processed on a large scale (see Articles 9 and 10).
 GEP is appointing a DPO to monitor internal compliance with this regulation.

 GEP’s compliance program is already thoroughly defined and based on globally accepted standards.
 Its effectiveness is periodically affirmed by third parties under various compliance certifications, including SOC1 and SOC2.
 GEP has implemented an information security program consisting of policies and procedures that define how system information is entered, managed, and protected.
-Our current information security program is further specified in SMART by GEP’s Master Services Agreement (MSA) and SaaS Agreement.
+Our current information security program is further specified in GEP SMART’s Master Services Agreement (MSA) and SaaS Agreement.
 Specifically, GEP commits to monitor and respond to security incidents in a timely manner in accordance with our standard operating procedures, which define the steps that GEP employees must take in response to a threat or security breach.
 GEP has dedicated an ongoing effort to creating a growing and well-trained global security team, with industry expertise that includes technical, policy and legal, augmented by a strong complement of external specialists.

 Going Forward Under GDPR